oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 ```
-# If the domain and your browser are running the same machine:
+# If the domain and your browser are running on the same machine:
 http://localhost:30305/console

 # If the domain is on a remote machine from your browser: